 And There You Have It!

-Now that you have some additional insight into how to use digital scrapbook templates, I hope you're inspired to go out there and make some great content!
+Now that you have some additional insight into how to make a digital scrapbook template, I hope you're inspired to go out there and make some great content.
+As mentioned before, you can play with your digital layouts for ideas for Cricut scrapbooking!

 Want to know more about both?
 Check out these tutorials:

 Thanks so much for following along with me!
+Learning how to design digital scrapbook paper templates is a useful skill.
 I hope you're inspired to make lots of your own digital scrapbooking templates.
 If you enjoy digital scrapbooking, here are some awesome items that you might want to check out.
 I know I love collecting textures and digital paper!

 I love paper textures; have you considered adding some watercolor elements to your next digital scrapbooking project?
-Abstract and minimalistic backgrounds, like this set, can be the perfect, supplemental addition to your work!
+Abstract and minimalistic backgrounds, like this set, can be the perfect, supplemental addition to your digital and Cricut scrapbooking work!
 And hey, this set comes with 55 to choose from!
+It's a great pack to have if you need designs for digital scrapbook paper.

 I absolutely love designloverstudio's digital papers, and this set is no exception.
 They create some of the best digital scrapbook content!
 This one is decorative, detailed, and beautifully crafted, and I love the mix of pine and white flowers!
-This could work for so many different projects!
+These digital scrapbook pages could work for so many different projects!
+You can even print them for your scrapbook ideas using Cricut.

 These watercolor backgrounds could be a perfect background for your next digital scrapbooking page!
-Or place them on top of elements in your design and change up the blending mode to create interesting textures and effects!
+Or place them on top of elements in your digital scrapbook design and change up the blending mode to create interesting textures and effects!
+If you want these watercolor backgrounds off of the screen, you can easily use them in your Cricut scrapbook layouts.

 A sweet, country set, this digital paper pack could be great for your next reunion page, baby shower, or other special project!
 Check out those beautiful, hand-drawn illustrations!
-They are absolutely charming!
+They are absolutely charming and perfect for Cricut scrapbooking!

 - Photography15 Top Templates and Resources for Fun Family PhotographersMarie Gardiner